 It was reported at the time that the law was changed based on questionable evidence that the courts were clogged with parking cases.
 In truth, the total number of court claims filed by BPA members that year was 849, only 49 of which were actually heard in court, where most judgements went against the parking company.

-We feel that the DVLA have been reluctant to stamp out bad behaviour.
+We feel that the DVLA have inadequate audit procedures, and are reluctant to stamp out bad behaviour.
 They considered that evidence tampering by UK Parking Control justified only a temporary suspension, and when UKPC were filmed continuing to mislead people, they remained lenient.
-Needless to say, the BPA have been equally against the permanent expulsion of their paying member.
+The BPA have been equally against the expulsion of their member, sharing a financial incentive to quickly resume business as usual.

 If a private parking companies wishes to pursue their ticket in court - and the consumer is perfectly entitled to insist that the matter is heard in court - then the parking company must have written authorisation from the landowner to do so.